arangodb/docs/3.6/programs-starter-security.md

 ---
 layout: default
-description: Securing an ArangoDB deployment involves encrypting its connections andauthenticated access control
+description: Securing an ArangoDB deployment involves encrypting its connections and authenticated access control
 ---
 # Security

 Securing an ArangoDB deployment involves encrypting its connections and